superfly/docs/machines/cpu-performance.html.md

 ![chart showing CPU utilization, steal, baseline, and throttling](/docs/images/cpu-quota.webp)

-Here, we can see a machine that was running well bellow it's baseline quota.
+Here, we can see a Machine that was running well bellow it's baseline quota.
 It had accumulated a 50s/vCPU runtime balance.
 Then, during a burst of activity, CPU utilization exceeded the baseline quota, causing the balance to drain.
-When the balance reached 0, the machine was briefly throttled.
+When the balance reached 0, the Machine was briefly throttled.
 When CPU utilization went down, throttling was disabled and the balance accumulated again.

 A related and somewhat misleading metric is CPU steal.
 You can see this under the `mode=steal` label in the `fly_instance_cpu` metric.
 Steal is the amount of time your vCPUs are wanting to run, but our scheduler isn't allowing them to.
-This can happen due to throttling when your machine exceeds its quota, but it can also be a sign that other machines on the same host are competing for resources.
+This can happen due to throttling when your Machine exceeds its quota, but it can also be a sign that other Machines on the same host are competing for resources.
 We publish a separate `fly_instance_cpu_throttle` that only includes time your vCPUs were throttled for exceeding quota.